Managing FreeIPA

 When HA is configured, this mode allows automatic failover should one FreeIPA instance fail and a scripted manual process to recover the system with no downtime should it fail.

-The CDP environment backs up the FreeIPA state periodically (by default, hourly).
+The Cloudera environment backs up the FreeIPA state periodically (by default, hourly).
 The backup data is stored on an attached volume (AWS) or managed disk (Azure).
 This backup allows the state to be recovered in the event of a failure.
 Without HA mode enabled, recovering from a FreeIPA failure requires a recovery process that is facilitated by Cloudera technical support.

-For each running environment, the host and status of the FreeIPA instance is displayed in the environment's Summary tab in the Management Console.
+For each running environment, the host and status of the FreeIPA instance is displayed in the environment's Summary tab in the Cloudera Management Console.

 FreeIPA HA

-By default, CDP creates multiple FreeIPA instances and replicates identity management data across all of them.
+By default, Cloudera creates multiple FreeIPA instances and replicates identity management data across all of them.
 Should there be a conflict synchronizing across instances, the system maintains the "last in" content.
 If one of the FreeIPA instances fails to pass the environment's status checks, the overall status for FreeIPA turns gray.
 The FreeIPA clients switch to another FreeIPA instance and the system remains functional.
 After a week in this state, the identity management system may start to fail from certificates expiring and other problems.

 When you see a status other than "Running", follow these steps to investigate and resolve problems: